ThuYShao/ThuYShao.github.io/_pages/about.md

 ======
 * My name in Chinese is 邵韵秋.
 * I come from Nantong, Jiangsu, China.
-* My hobbies are comic books and travelling.
+* My hobbies are travelling and reading comic books.